 We’ve been hearing about the migration to IP based systems from analog ones for years now, so that would give rise to the assumption that the process is pretty much over.
 But if you look at the numbers, and check in with end users, the reality is that many are still in the early stages of this process.
 And, many are looking for a good road map to help them navigate this transition.

-Check out Dave Jackson’s blog post on the American Dynamics Security Blog titled, Navigating the road from analog to IP video as he proposes a series of questions on this topic which he then addresses during an recently recorded webinar.
+Check out this blog post on the American Dynamics Security Blog titled, Navigating the road from analog to IP video as a series of questions on this topic are addresses during a recently recorded webinar.